-AS all members of SHECA Safety Certification Committee manage and approve certificate policies, they are entitled to one vote decision.
-If there are two voting results, the principal of according to requirements and its external consulting services.
+AS all members of SHECA Safety Certification Committee manage and approve certificate charge of daily operation, responsible for drafting the CP and submitting the modification report according to requirements and its external consulting services.

 Safety Certification Committee has a double-vote decision.